Animal Crackers (1930 film): Reception

-Reviews of Animal Crackers have been mostly positive.
-On the review aggregator website Rotten Tomatoes, 97% of 30 critics' reviews are positive.
+Metacritic, which uses a weighted average, assigned the a score of 77 out of 100, based on 9 critics, indicating "generally favorable" reviews.

+Initial response

-The film was critically praised on its release.
+The film was critically praised on its original release.
 Critic Mordaunt Hall of The New York Times gave it a positive review, describing it as a "further example of amusing nonsense ...
 This mad affair suits the principals and its absurdities brought forth gales of laughter yesterday afternoon."
 He added the caveat that "It is, however, the sort of thing that will only appeal to those who revel in the work of these four brothers."
-The Brooklyn Daily Eagle of August 29, 1930 agreed, saying "If the four Marx Brothers were funny in The Cocoanuts [...] they manage to reach the topmost heights of lunacy in their newest opus," and ending with "It is just about the surest cure for the blues that could ever be prescribed."
+Martin Dickstein of the Brooklyn Daily Eagle agreed, calling it an improvement on The Cocoanuts in which the brothers "manage to reach the topmost heights of lunacy", concluding it was "just about the surest cure for the blues that could ever be prescribed."

-The trade publications also gave Animal Crackers positive coverage.
-The Film Daily compared it favorably to The Cocoanuts, saying "The four Marx Brothers are back in the talkers, this time doing better than in their first.
-Their popular brand of comedy pervades the picture, so much in fact that there is little footage left for a love plot of any importance.
-While most of the repartee is nonsense, it gets the laughs and that's what counts."
-Given the film's financial success, the positive review in Variety remarked on the implications for the film industry in a successful translation of a stage comedy to the screen, writing, "Perhaps a little trade stuff here might serve better than a waste of words to tell about a dough film that's already in".
-They further predicted that the public would stop going to see touring shows, opting instead to wait for the release of the film: "[G]iving Paramount extreme credit for reproducing Animal Crackers intact from the stage. [...]
+Animal Crackers also received positive coverage from trade publications.
+The Film Daily compared it favorably to The Cocoanuts, writing, "The four Marx Brothers are back in the talkers, this time doing better than in their first."
+Noting that there was not much plot, they observed that "[w]hile most of the repartee is nonsense, it gets the laughs and that's what counts".
+The Film Spectator gave a dissenting negative review, writing, "I am sorry I saw it."

+Sime Silverman in Variety offered a favorable review, commenting on its financial success and implications for the film industry in adapting stage comedy to the screen: "Perhaps a little trade stuff here might serve better than a waste of words to tell about a dough film that's already in it."
+He predicted that the public would stop going to see touring stage shows, opting instead to wait for the release of the film: "[G]iving Paramount extreme credit for reproducing Animal Crackers intact from the stage. ...
 That is of such benefit it asks why Animal Crackers on stage at $5.50, when even the ruralites know they will see it later on the screen for 50 or 75c?"
-The Film Spectator gave a negative review, writing, "I am sorry I saw it."

-The 1974 re-release of Animal Crackers prompted critics to reassess the film.
-In a review in The Los Angeles Free Press, critic Dick Lochte offered a positive review, writing that, "With a Marx Brothers movie, success becomes largely a matter of routines.
-And Animal Crackers provides some of their best."
-The Christian Science Monitor, while noting that the film's production was dated, still praised the comedy: "Animal Crackers is a peach."
-A New York Times review, written for the film's television broadcast on CBS in 1979, described Animal Crackers as "uneven", but still found it to be funny: "at one point, Groucho turns toward the camera and explains, 'All the jokes can't be good — you got to expect that once in a while.'
-In Animal Crackers, however, the good ones are very, very good."